aklivity/zilla-docs/src/how-tos/amazon-msk/secure-public-access/production-mutual-tls.md

 ## Deploy the Zilla Plus Secure Public Access Proxy

-> This initiates deployment of the Zilla Plus for Amazon MSK (Mutual TLS) stack via CloudFormation.
+> This initiates deployment of the Zilla Plus for Amazon MSK stack via CloudFormation.

 Navigate to your [AWS Marketplace](https://console.aws.amazon.com/marketplace) subscriptions and select `Zilla Plus for Amazon MSK` to show the manage subscription page.

 - From the `Agreement` section > `Actions` menu > select `Launch CloudFormation stack`
-- Select the `Secure Public Access (Mutual TLS)` fulfillment option
+- Select the `Secure Public Access (mTLS)` fulfillment option
 - Make sure you have selected the desired region selected, such as `us-east-1`
 - Click `Continue to Launch`
   - Choose the action `Launch CloudFormation`